JusmeJr93/cycle-clash/README.md

    _node guide.js_

 5. **Run the game** with odd number of moves:
-   _node index.js move1 move2 move3 ... moveN_
+   _node index.js move1 move2 move3 ... moveN_ or _npm start move1 move2 move3 ... moveN_

 ## How It Works